Table of contents

 While the Good Governance initiative is focused on developing a management methodology, the OSPO Alliance has the broader goal to help companies, particularly in non-technology sectors, and public institutions discover and understand open source, start benefiting from it across their activities and grow to host their own OSPOs.

-The OSPO Alliance website is also the place where we collect feedback about the initiative and its content (e.g. activities, body of knowledge) from the community at large.
+The OSPO Alliance (EN) website is also the place where we collect feedback about the initiative and its content (e.g. activities, body of knowledge) from the community at large.

 Translations

-See https://hosted.weblate.org/projects/ospo-zone-ggi/#languages
+See https://hosted.weblate.org/projects/ospo-zone-ggi/#languages (MULTI)

 Contributors